Secondhand Smoke And Child Custody In Illinois

 The penalty for violating a court order is anything from a reprimand to jail.

-If you don’t have smoking restrictions in your parenting plan then you can still file a motion to restrict the smoking parent’s time with the children until they can finally stop smoking around or in front of the children.
+If you don’t have smoking restrictions in your parenting plan then you can still file a motion to restrict the smoking parent’s time with the children until they can finally stop smoking in front of or around of the children.

 “After a hearing, if the court finds by a preponderance of the evidence that a parent engaged in any conduct that seriously endangered the child’s mental, moral, or physical health or that significantly impaired the child’s emotional development, the court shall enter orders as necessary to protect the child.”
 750 ILCS 5/603.10(a)